npuichigo/openai_trtllm/README.md

 cargo run --release
 ```

-The parameters can be set with environment variables (prefixed by OPENAI_TRTLLM_) or command line arguments:
+The executable arguments can be set from environment variables (prefixed by OPENAI_TRTLLM_) or command line:

 **Notice: `openai_trtllm` communicate with `triton` over gRPC, so the `--triton-endpoint` should be the gRPC port.**